 In the YoY analysis, the Peruvian sol depreciated 9.0%.
-If we exclude this effect up to June 20, the composition of
+If we exclude this effect up to June 20, the composition of deposits stands at 52.0% in LC and 48.0% in FC.

 Credicorp - Deposit Dollarization measured in quarter-end balances